On the Integrable Structure of the SU(2) Wess-Zumino-Novikov-Witten Model: Diagonalization of the integrable structure

 with $a_{2p-1}(k)$ chosen as in equation \eqref{eq:ap}.
 This identity is found using the representation of $1/\Gamma(u)$ as an integral over the Hankel loop -- see for instance~\cite[(5.9.2)]{NIST:DLMF}.

 To summarise, the ODE/IQFT conjectures extract the eigenvalues $\mathcal{I}^{(2p-1)}_{\ell,\lbrace t_i \rbrace}$ as the gauge-invariant quantities encoded in the WKB momentum $\Pi(z,\Lambda)$ of the ODE.
 The first one \eqref{eq:EigenODE} does so by taking a well-chosen integral of this momentum, while the second one \eqref{eq:EigenODE2} passes through a gauge-fixing to its simple representative $\Pi^{\text{simp}}(z,\Lambda)$, which always exists and is unique.
 The main advantage of this second formulation is that it gives a completely algebraic algorithm to determine the eigenvalue $\mathcal{I}^{(2p-1)}_{\ell,\lbrace t_i \rbrace}$.
 Namely, we start with the expression of $\Pi_{2p-1}(z)$ arising from the WKB expansion, perform its partial fraction decomposition, act on it by a gauge transformation \eqref{eq:GaugePip} and fine-tune the gauge parameter such that we eliminate all the other terms than $1/z^{2p}$.
 This provides the simple representative $\Pi^{\text{simp}}_{2p-1}(z)$, from which we extract $\mathcal{I}^{(2p-1)}_{\ell,\lbrace t_i \rbrace}$.
 In particular, we never have to compute any integral in this process, contrarily to our first conjecture \eqref{eq:EigenODE}.
-This avoids the apparition of transcendental prefactors like the Gamma function.
+This avoids the apparition of transcendental prefactors like the Gamma function and makes it clear that the eigenvalue of $\Iq^{(2p-1)}$ can be expressed as a rational function of $(k,\ell)$ and the Bethe roots (see the checks and discussion below).
 On the other hand, this reformulation required introducing the notions of gauge transformation of the WKB momentum and of simple representative, whereas the integral considered in \eqref{eq:EigenODE} was a more direct way of extracting the gauge-invariant content in $\Pi_{2p-1}(z)$.